psychemedia/storytelling-notes/gwion-bach.md

 I have been fostered in the land of the Deity,
 I have been teacher to all intelligences,
 I am able to instruct the whole universe.
-I shall be until the day of doom on the face of the earth ;
+I shall be until the day of doom on the face of the earth;
 And it is not known whether my body is flesh or fish.
 I was originally little Gwion,
 And at length I am Taliesin."